Ben-Kerman/immersive/README.md

 ## Installation & Setup

+For a guide to getting started as quickly as possible see [below](#quick-start-guide).

 Immersive can be installed by placing the contents of this repository in a folder within your mpv scripts directory (`~/.config/mpv/scripts/` on Linux, `%APPDATA%\mpv\scripts` on Windows).
 This folder should be named `immersive`.